 35 state averages increased since the 2020 MEI.
 Cities in several states, notably West Virginia and Ohio, continued to pass local bans on conversion therapy as well as non-discrimination ordinances.
 Nearly every region of the country saw the regional average score increase this year.
 Even in the face of increased hostility to LGBTQ+ people by state legislatures, municipalities across the country continued to make their laws and policies more inclusive.
 More than 75% of cities rated in 2022 scored better than 51 points - which is an important marker to show that the work is truly happening everywhere.
 Cities across the country are showing that progress toward equality is both possible and important.

 2021 was another record-setting year for MEI cities.
 This year’s MEI revealed:

-43 municipalities have anti-conversion therapy ordinances in states with no state-level protections, up from 38 last year.
+41 municipalities have anti-conversion therapy ordinances in states with no state-level protections.

-The 2021 MEI is a celebration in more ways than one.
-It shattered records, including the number of perfect scores, and the highest average city score; it demonstrated growth in every region of the country; and it showed that regardless of what’s happening in state legislatures, local leaders understand the ongoing need to ensure that the people in their communities are safe, seen, and served.
+In a year where hostility to LGBTQ+ people was at historic levels, cities continued to push forward on matters of equality.
+The 2022 boasts more perfect scores, a higher overall average, 75% of scores better than 51 points, and sustained success in every region of the country.
+Once again, the MEI has shown that regardless of what’s happening in state legislatures, local leaders understand the ongoing need to ensure that the people in their communities are safe, seen, and served.

 These include the 50 state capitals, the 200 largest cities in the United States, the five largest cities or municipalities in each state, the cities home to the state’s two largest public universities (including undergraduate and graduate enrollment), 75 cities and municipalities that have high proportions of same-sex couples and 98 cities selected by HRC and Equality Federation state groups members and supporters.